lilou9221/McGill_Team2_Capstone/README.md

 ## Features

 - **Automated Data Retrieval**: Launches parameterized Google Earth Engine exports with per-layer summaries and optional auto-start.
+Downloads from Google Drive are automatic once configured.
 - **Targeted Spatial Analysis**: Works on the full Mato Grosso extent or user-specified circular AOIs with validation and graceful edge handling.
 - **Robust GeoTIFF Processing**: Clips, converts, and validates rasters before tabularisation, with an in-memory pandas pipeline and optional snapshots.
 - **H3 Hexagonal Grid**: Adds hex indexes and boundary geometry for efficient aggregation and map rendering.